jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 When getting familiar with a scale, it can be helpful to compare it to another scale we already know.
 For example,
-the following figure compares the major scale with all major intervals and the natural minor scale with its minor third, sixth, and seventh intervals.
+the following figure compares the major scale and the natural minor scale with its minor third, sixth, and seventh intervals.